 \be \Delta \theta = c_R h_R(t-x_{\rm obs}) + c_L h_L(t +x_{\rm obs}). \ee

 where we have decomposed the field into left-moving and right-moving pieces,

 \be h(t,x) = h_R(t-x) + h_L(t+x),\ee

 and $c_R$ and $c_L$ are fixed coefficients with $c_L \neq c_R$.
-In each sector (right moving and left moving), the quantity (\ref{eqn:appndx}) depends only on the field evaluated at the location of the observer $x=x_{obs}$.
+In each sector (right-moving and left-moving), the quantity (\ref{eqn:appndx}) depends only on the field evaluated at the location of the observer $x=x_{obs}$.
 However, the sum does not.
 If we specify the field in terms of its initial data $h(t,x)$ and $\dot{h}(t,x)$ at time $t$, t, and specialize to initial data of compact support, we get

 \be \Delta \theta(t) = \frac{1}{2} (c_L + c_R) h(t,x_{obs}) + \frac{1}{2} (c_L - c_R) \int_{-\infty}^{x_{obs}} dx \dot{h}(t,x). \ee